iechor/docs/content/desktop/hardened-desktop/enhanced-container-isolation/features-benefits.md

 guarantee it will receive the same mapping as before.
 This by design and further improves security.

-However the above presents a problem when mounting Docker volumes into containers, as the files written to such volumes will have the real user/group-IDs and will therefore won't be accessible across a container's start/stop/restart, or between containers due to the different real
+However the above presents a problem when mounting iEchor volumes into containers, as the files written to such volumes will have the real user/group-IDs and will therefore won't be accessible across a container's start/stop/restart, or between containers due to the different real